 - Step 2: Submit your application online using Embark

 You must apply using our online application form hosted by Embark.
 You can use the application guidelines to help you fill it in.

-After the application review and Admissions Day, the AUC Admissions Committee sends letters offering a place at AUC.
+After the application review and optional Welcome Day, the AUC Admissions Committee sends an offer for a place at AUC.
 The offer of a place may be conditional on your meeting, for example, specific English and/or maths requirements.
 In other words, you may have to send us proof that you will meet the English and/or maths requirements in order to begin your studies at AUC.
 You must also successfully obtain your secondary school diploma if you have not already done so.
 As soon as you accept your offer, we start the procedures to complete your enrolment at AUC as part of both the University of Amsterdam and Vrije Universiteit Amsterdam.